mpalash/aliakbarmehta/_content/cyber-archive.md

   - 'Cyber ~ Archiving Knowledge, sculptures'
   - ' Cyber Archive: Questions'
   - >-
-    Cyber ~ Cyber Archive: Archiving as a sustainable counter-hegemonic practice, Hakara Journal, (ed.)
-Ashutosh Poddar and Noopur Desai, 2018
+    Cyber ~ Cyber Archive: Archiving as a sustainable counter-hegemonic practice
   - >-
     Cyber ~ To Not Wait for the Archive: Home and Labour mired in the complications of Invisibalisation
 ---
 Cyber archive is less of an artistic project, more of a curatorial framework.